OpenST/facilitator/README.md

     * Replace `<graphAdminRpcEndpoint>` with the admin rpc endpoint of graph node for auxiliary chain.
     * Replace `<ipfsEndpoint>` with the ipfs endpoint of graph node for auxiliary chain.

+    Note: If subgraph deployment fails, then check node version to be 11.12.0.

-3. Manifest file is required to initialize and start facilitator.
+4. Manifest file is required to initialize and start facilitator.
 It must be an valid yaml file.
 Format for manifest file :
 ```
 version: v0.14
 architecture_layout: MOSAIC1